MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 1. To access the Azure Information Protection analytics blade in the Azure portal, you must have one of the following [Azure AD administrator roles](/azure/active-directory/active-directory-assign-admin-roles-azure-portal):

+    - To create your Log Analytics workspace or to create custom queries, one of the following:

         - **Information Protection Administrator**
+        - **Security Administrator**
+        - **Global Administrator**

+    - To view the data after the Log Analytics workspace has been created, one of the following:

         - **Security Reader**
+        - **Information Protection Administrator**
         - **Security Administrator**
         - **Global Administrator**

     > [!NOTE]
     > If your tenant has been migrated to the unified labeling store, your account must be a global administrator or one of the listed roles plus permissions to access the Office 365 Security & Compliance Center.
 [More information](configure-policy-migrate-labels.md#important-information-about-administrative-roles)

-2. To use Azure Monitoring, you must have one of the following [Azure Log Analytics roles](https://docs.microsoft.com/azure/azure-monitor/platform/manage-access#managing-access-to-log-analytics-using-azure-permissions) or standard [Azure roles](https://docs.microsoft.com/azure/role-based-access-control/overview#role-assignments):
+2. To access your Azure Log Analytics workspace, you must have one of the following [Azure Log Analytics roles](https://docs.microsoft.com/azure/azure-monitor/platform/manage-access#managing-access-to-log-analytics-using-azure-permissions) or standard [Azure roles](https://docs.microsoft.com/azure/role-based-access-control/overview#role-assignments):

     - To create a Log Analytics workspace or to create custom queries, one of the following:

         - **Log Analytics Contributor**
         - Azure role: **Owner** or **Contributor**

-    - To view the data in a Log Analytics workspace that another admin has created:
+    - To view the data in a Log Analytics workspace after the workspace has been created:

         - **Log Analytics Reader**
         - Azure role: **Reader**

+#### Minimum roles to view the reports

+After you have configured your workspace for Azure Information Protection analytics, the minimum roles needed to view the reports are:

+- Azure AD administrator role: **Security Reader** (or Global Administrator if you are using unified labeling)
+- Azure role: **Log Analytics Reader**

 ## Configure a Log Analytics workspace for the reports